rubino25/RatOS/site/docs/configuration/beacon_contact.md

 - You need for each build plate and target printing temperature, of the temp diff is higher than 10°, a own reference contact mesh.
 Rerun the `BEACON_CREATE_SCAN_COMPENSATION_MESH` command and choose another `PROFILE` name for it.

+- Set the profile name for the wanted reference mesh profile in the gcode variable `beacon_scan_compensation_profile`.
+The default profile name is `Contact`

 Before compensation

 ![Before compensation](_media/before_beacon_scan_compensation.png)